medplum/medplum/packages/docs/docs/careplans/diagnostic-catalog/diagnostic-catalog.md

     end
 ```

- Follow the guide step by step to build up the components shown:
+Follow the guide step-by-step to build up the components shown:

 1. Define your clinical observations
 2. Define your specimens
 3. Define your orderable services
 4. Define your laboratory procedures

-Our recommendations are informed by the follow the [Order Catalog Implementation Guide](http://hl7.org/fhir/uv/order-catalog/2020Sep/) implementation guide, which developed with contributions from Labcorp,  Quest Diagnostics, and other industry leaders.
+Our recommendations are informed by the [Order Catalog Implementation Guide](http://hl7.org/fhir/uv/order-catalog/2020Sep/) implementation guide, which developed with contributions from Labcorp, Quest Diagnostics, and other industry leaders.

 :::tip Sample Data
 You can download the examples in this guide as a FHIR bundle [here](./sample-diagnostic-catalog.json), and upload them to your project using the [Medplum Batch Upload Tool](/docs/tutorials/importing-sample-data#batch-upload-tool)